Xutik/DontLookUp_App/README.md

 2. No User Consent: Users have no idea their data is being collected, and there's no way for them to opt out.
 This is probably not great from a GDPR perspective.

 ### What Should Be Fixed:
-- Add a cookie banner so people know what's happening - Give users an option to disable trackin
+- Add a cookie banner so people know what's happening - Give users an option to disable tracking